-The 39.6 metre custom classic sloop, which is underway at the yard's Jakobstad facility, features an advanced composite and is due for delivery later this year.
+The 39.6 metre custom classic sloop, which was built at the yard's Jakobstad facility, features an advanced composite and is due for delivery later this year.

 Described as possessing “distinctive pilot cutter-style features”, the yacht will also have a “very modern approach to emissions and the environment,” the yard said.

 This includes features such as “smart” cabins, which are designed to automatically reduce power consumption when empty.
 Air conditioning energy waste will also be recycled to heat water on board.

 The electric propulsion system will be powered by a lithium ion battery bank, allowing the yacht to operate in “silent” mode for long periods of time.

 Accommodation will be for a total of eight guests in a forward owner’s suite and three other double guest cabins.
 Crew accommodation aft will allow for a staff of six.